crrdlx/hostr/README.md

 **If you’re unfamiliar with Hive, it has more quirks:**

 - Hive has five private keys, yes, five.
 Each has a specific purpose.
 From least powerful to most powerful, they are: posting key (to post), active key (to move tokens), owner key (to do anything), memo key (to dm/pm), and backup/master private key (to totally restore all keys).
 Don’t worry about all the keys.
-For Hostr, we only deal with posting notes/posts, so the *posting key* is all we deal with.
+For Hostr, we're merely posting notes/posts, so the *posting key* is all we deal with.

 - Hive has a culture of frowning on posting too often.
 Doing so can be seen as trying to milk the HIVE/HBD rewards that you gain from upvotes.
 Too much posting can be viewed as spamming and result in downvotes (this hurts your Web-of-Trust score, called “reputation” on Hive, and is shown alongside your username; you want to grow and keep your reputation up).
 The chain also has a 5-minute cool-down rule coded in: after posting, you cannot post for another five minutes.